Points and lines configurations for perpendicular bisectors of convex cyclic polygons: Introduction

 Note that an interlacing word takes the values $0$ and $2$ an equal number of times.
 We can now characterize the words that may arise as the occupancy word of some collection of points $P_1,\ldots,P_n$.
 We call such words \emph{realizable}.

 \begin{theorem} A word $\underline{u}=(u_1,\ldots,u_{2n})\in\{0,1\}^{2n}$ is realizable if and only if its signature is interlacing. \end{theorem}

-Theorem~\ref{thm:main} is proved in Section~\ref{sec:charac}.
-Even in the case $n=3$ the result seems to be new.
-We state a finer version of Theorem~\ref{thm:main} in the case $n=3$, the proof of which is omitted since it may be given as an exercise to a bright elementary school student.
+In order to get rid of the arbitrary choice of the position on the circle at which we start reading the word, as well as the choice of an orientation of the circle, we will consider \emph{bracelets}, which are equivalence classes of words considered up to cyclic shifts and reversal (see e.g. \cite{HP}).
+We denote by $\calB_n$ (resp.~$\calW_n$) the set of realizable bracelets (resp.~words) of length $2n$.

+Theorem~\ref{thm:main} seems to be new even in the case $n=3$.
+We can state a finer version of this result in that case.
+If $A$ and $B$ are two points in the plane, we denote by $|AB|$ the Euclidean distance between $A$ and $B$.

-\begin{proposition} Let $A,B,C$ be three points in the plane with $AB<BC<CA$.
-Then the three perpendicular bisectors of the triangle $ABC$ divide the plane into six regions satisfying the following properties: \begin{itemize} \item $A$ and $B$ lie in two consecutive regions; \item the regions containing $B$ and $C$ are separated by one empty region; \item the regions containing $C$ and $A$ are separated by two empty regions. \end{itemize}
+\begin{proposition} Let $A,B,C$ be three points in the plane with $|AB|<|BC|<|CA|$.
+Then the three perpendicular bisectors of the triangle $ABC$ divide the plane into six regions satisfying the following properties: \begin{itemize} \item $A$ and $B$ lie in two consecutive regions; \item the regions containing $B$ and $C$ are separated by one empty region; \item the regions containing $C$ and $A$ are separated by two empty regions. \end{itemize} In particular, the equivalence class of $(0,1,0,0,1,1)$ is the only realizable bracelet for $n=3$. \end{proposition}